sphinx-gallery/sphinx-gallery/doc/configuration.rst

   When building the vocabulary ignore terms that have a document frequency strictly higher than the given threshold.
-If float, the parameter represents a proportion of documents, integer represents absolute counts.
+If float, the parameter represents a proportion of documents, integer represents absolute counts. rubric_header (type: str, default: "Related examples") Customizable rubric footer, e.g. to link to API doc of the recommender system on the sphinx-gallery documentation website.

 The parameters ``min_df`` and ``max_df`` can be customized by the user to trim the very rare/very common words.
 This may improve the recommendations quality,